 Guitar strings also come in many different thicknesses.
-This allows a player to obtain a certain sound, but also a certain playability.
+This allows a player to obtain a certain sound, but also a unique playability.
 A thinner string will let players bend them easier than a thicker one.
 This is especially important for lead players, who need this slinky style for the best sound.

 Rhythm players on the other hand seem to prefer a thicker string because they fit the tole better.
 You get a thicker tone, but also a certain feeling under your fingers.
 If you are a player who does double duty, then you will need a thickness that is somewhere in between.

 Along with thickness comes tension.
 A thicker string will also be more tense.
-This is why they are harder to bend, but also why they sound the way they do.
+This is why they are harder to bend.
+But also why they sound the way they do.

 Learn more about string gauge in our article here.